What are state rainy day funds, and how do they work?

 In most states, the RDF is dedicated to closing deficit gaps in the current year or maintaining government spending when revenues are projected to decline.
 However, withdrawal rules vary.
 Some states include transfers from the rainy day fund to the general fund in normal appropriations bills, while others require an emergency declaration or a supermajority (e.g., three-fifths or two-thirds) of the legislature to make a transfer.
 Several states can use the RDF to cover short-term cash flow gaps.
 Money is transferred to the general fund and must be paid back by the end of the fiscal year.

-In addition to an RDF that can be used for general purposes during a fiscal crisis, some states have reserve funds available only for specific uses.
-For example, 37 states and the District of Columbia (DC) have a reserve account dedicated to disaster recovery.
+In addition to an RDF that can be used for general purposes during a fiscal crisis, some states have reserve funds available for only specific uses.
+For example, 37 states and the District of Columbia have a reserve account dedicated to disaster recovery.
 Other states have separate reserve funds for education or Medicaid spending, designed to cover shortfalls in these vital programs.
 Deposit and withdrawal rules for these supplemental reserve accounts may vary considerably from the rules governing the state’s primary RDF.

 Forty-one states and DC cap the balances of their funds.
 The cap is typically a percentage of either revenues or expenditures, although some states have more complex formulas for determining maximum fund size.
 Most states that finance their RDF with operating surpluses stop transfers once the cap has been reached, allowing the surplus to remain in the general fund.
-A few redirect those operating surpluses to other funds for special projects or taxpayer relief.
+A few re-direct those operating surpluses to other funds for special projects or taxpayer relief.
 Maine, for example, after transferring the required fixed amounts to several other reserve funds, directs 80 percent of the remaining surplus to its budget stabilization fund and the remaining 20 percent to its tax relief fund for residents.
 If the RDF is at its cap, excess surplus flows to the tax relief fund.

 RDFs are an important tool for states to avoid sharp cuts in spending or tax increases when they are hurting economically.
 It is generally recommended that states mitigate fiscal and economic volatility by pairing strong balanced budget requirements with robust RDFs.
 Moreover, states should design their RDF deposit mechanisms and caps with an understanding of their revenue volatility.